As an Amazon Associate, I earn from qualifying purchases.

 • Using a long utensil (I prefer a plastic chopstick), remove all the air bubbles from the jar.

-• When the dial gauge reaches 10 pounds of pressure, reduce the burner temp to medium, and start your timer.
-The pressure must stay at 10 or (a little bit) above for the duration of the cooking time.
+• When the dial gauge reaches the appropriate PSI, reduce the burner temp to medium, and start your timer.
+The pressure must stay at the PSI or (a little bit) above for the duration of the cooking time.
 You’ll likely need to adjust the temp on the burner a few times depending on your stove.

 • When the time is up, remove the canner from the burner and allow it to sit until you hear a distinctive “click” of the air vent dropping.
-Remove the pressure regulator and carefully remove the lid (Pro tip: I always use oven mitts when I take the lid off because the steam is crazy hot).
+Remove the pressure regulator and carefully remove the lid of the canner (Pro tip: I always use oven mitts when I take the lid off because the steam is super hot).

 Water Bath Canning Instructions